Skip to main content

 Fast mode uses less compute per retrieval than accurate mode.
 For applications with high query volumes and tight cost budgets, fast mode provides a meaningful cost reduction.

 Voice agents, real-time collaboration tools, and other applications where every millisecond of latency matters.
-Fast mode’s ~50-100ms retrieval is 2-5x faster than accurate mode.
+Fast mode is lower-latency than accurate mode.

 When to upgrade to accurate mode